GEORGE THOMAS CONDREY III

 with his Father and Grandfather, George Thomas Condrey.

 Tom with his father fishing and as a Boy Scout

 Tommy Graduated from North Fulton High School in 1962 where he was the Cadet Commander of the Army Jr. ROTC program, was a member of the basketball team and was the starting quarter back for his High School football team.
-After high school Tommy attended Young Harris and Georgia Southern Colleges until he joined the Army in June of 1966.
-He completed basic training, was sent to Fort Walters, Texas for initial rotary wing training and on to Fort Rucker, Alabama for advanced training.
-On June 6, 1967, he was awarded the silver wings of an Army Aviator.
+Following high school Tommy attended Young Harris and Georgia Southern Colleges until he joined the Army in June of 1966.
+He completed basic training, was sent to Fort Walters, Texas for initial rotary wing training and on to Fort Rucker, Alabama where he graduated on June 6, 1967, with Class 67-7, and was awarded the silver wings of an Army Aviator.

 graduation Tommy married Jo Ann King in the Covenant